fowler-lab/cryptic-ecoffs/README.md

 ```
 The last command should open a window in your default browser and load the notebook.
 Again, like with MyBinder you can then step through and run all the cells.
 All the graphs are written as PDF files to `graphs/` and are identical to the ones in the manuscript.

-This README will be updated when the manuscript is published in a peer-reviewed journal.